Nutrition Services Department

 Meal Modifications

-Your student’s school will make meal modifications prescribed by a licensed physician, advanced practice nurse with prescriptive authority, or physician assistant to accommodate a disability.
-The American Disability Association (ADA) defines disability as “any physical or mental impairment that impacts any major life activity/activities.
+Your student’s school will make meal modifications prescribed by a licensed physician, advanced practice nurse with prescriptive authority or physician assistant to accommodate a disability.
+The American Disability Association (ADA) defines disability as “any physical or mental impairment that impacts any major life activity / activities.
 For instance, eating would be considered a major life activity.
-Religious, cultural, or dietary preferences are not considered a medical disability and accommodations may be made on a case-by-case basis.
+Substitutions for dietary preferences, religious preferences, or cultural preference will not be accommodated.

 Please note that we cannot guarantee that products used in our kitchen have been manufactured in facilities that are free from allergens as most of our manufacturers do not provide precautionary labeling as that type of precautionary or advisory labeling is voluntary.
 However, all manufacturers in the U.S. must follow current Good Manufacturing Practices as designated by the FDA, which help ensure food safety practices and reduce the potential of cross contamination for major allergens.